 There is no treatment for Japanese encephalitis.
 Fluids are encouraged and medications may be recommended to lower fever.

-Can Japanese Encephalitis be prevented?
+Can Japanese encephalitis be prevented?

 Do international travelers need to be protected?

-Fortunately, the disease is rare in travelers, but travelers at risk should discuss the pros and cons of vaccination with their Travel Clinics of America physician.
+Travelers at risk should discuss the pros and cons of vaccination with their Travel Clinics of America physician.
 While the disease is uncommon, it can strike hard, so travelers to rural regions where Japanese encephalitis is known to occur should be informed about their risk of infection several weeks before departure.
 Japanese encephalitis vaccines require more than one injection and these must be completed prior to departure.